wordpress-mobile/react-native-aztec/README.md

-## Notice: We have git subtree'd this repo into https://github.com/wordpress-mobile/gutenberg-mobile.
+## Notice: We no longer intend to maintain this project in isolation from [Gutenberg Mobile](https://github.com/wordpress-mobile/gutenberg-mobile).
+If you would like to use a Rich Text Editor in your app, please consider using Gutenberg Mobile as an alternative.
+We have git subtree'd this repo into Gutenberg Mobile.
 It is recommended that any new development happens on that one instead.
 Thanks!

 # react-native-aztec